dbrizov/NaughtyAttributes/README.md

 }
 ```

-Then you need to create a drawer for that attribute.
+Then you need to create a drawer for that attribute
 ```
 [PropertyDrawer(typeof(ReadOnlyAttribute))]
 public class ReadOnlyPropertyDrawer : PropertyDrawer